What Apps Can I Use Instead of Spotify?

 The math is simple.
 If you’re already subscribed to Amazon Prime, using Amazon Prime Music is a no-brainer.
 However, it’s not worth spending $12.99 per month just for its music streaming service.
 There are better deals available at lower prices.

-Available on Web, iOS, and Andriod; Saavn can be a good free or paid alternative to Spotify, if you're an Indian.
+Available on Web, iOS, and Android; Saavn can be a good free or paid alternative to Spotify if you're an Indian.
 There are a few more Indian-exclusive music streaming service like Gaana and Wynk, but Saavn is head and shoulders above their competition.